iterait/emloop/docs/tutorial.rst

 With the dataset ready, we now must define the model that is to be trained.
 A simple `TensorFlow <https://www.tensorflow.org/>`_ graph can solve our task.
-We will use the official `cxflow-tensorflow <https://github.com/iterait/cxflow-tensorflow>`_ package that provides convenient TensorFlow integration with **cxflow**.
+We will use the official `emloop-tensorflow <https://github.com/iterait/emloop-tensorflow>`_ package that provides convenient TensorFlow integration with **emloop**.
 Please install this package before you proceed with this tutorial.

-In :py:mod:`cxflow_tensorflow`, every model is a python class that is expected to extend the :py:class:`cxflow_tensorflow.BaseModel`.
+In :py:mod:`emloop_tensorflow`, every model is a python class that is expected to extend the :py:class:`emloop_tensorflow.BaseModel`.

 Let us define a class called ``MajorityNet``.